J0EYjoey/SML_Summer2025/README.md

-# STA2112-MathStat
+# STA314-Summer 2025

-Materials for STA2112: Mathematical Statistics I at University of Toronto.
+Materials for STA314 Summer 2025 at University of Toronto.